dmbarbour/wikilon/docs/AcidStateReplacement.md

 Nested transactions are also a useful feature.
 They can allow me to `{try}` a behavior without fully committing to it, i.e. failure as undo, which could greatly simplify reasoning about partial failure and system consistency.
 Both BDB and STM can support this.

-## BDB

-For BDB, I'll want to use the following flags:

-        DB_CREATE, DB_REGISTER, DB_RECOVER  (get started and recover if needed)
-        DB_THREAD, DB_INIT_LOCK, DB_INIT_LOG, DB_INIT_MPOOL, DB_INIT_TXN (subsystems)
-        (no logging flags)

-        DB_MULTIVERSION (copy-on-write, reduces risk of deadlock)
-        DB_TXN_SNAPSHOT (but only for read-only transactions)

-Also, I might want to relax durability, using explicit `sync` a few seconds after a transaction.

 # Streaming Databases

 I like the idea of [turning the database inside out](https://www.youtube.com/watch?v=fU9hR3kiOK0), of modeling a database not as a collection of static states, but rather as a stream of updates.
-If I approach this correctly, the stream of updates should support both a *history* and support more reactive *views* (whereby one process leads to another).
+If I approach this correctly, the stream of updates should support both a *history* and support reactive *views* (whereby one process leads to another).
 I think this should be considered essential to my design.
 It was already part of the **acid-state** dictionary design.
 I believe it can be adapted to my filesystem model, and also to auxiliary data and cached views, and perhaps even to RDP computations.

 The approach I was pursuing before, for the dictionary: